RiftValleySoftware/basalt/plugins/places/README.md

 SEARCH PARAMETERS
 -----------------
-We use the query arguments to request search filters on the data.
-You can use these searches in PUT or DELETE method calls, as well as GET, to specify lists of resources upon which to operate.

-**Miscellaneous Parameters**

-- `writeable`

-    *No Value Required -Just Add the Query.* If you add this, then only resources that can be modified by the current logged-in user will be returned.
-This will apply to GET, PUT and DELETE.

-    **NOTE:** It goes without saying (but we're saying it anyway) that this will only be useful when logged in with an API Key.

-- `show_details`

-    *No Value Required -Just Add the Query.* If you add this, then resource records will be returned, showing as much information about the resources as possible (in GET method).
-Otherwise, you will receive an abbreviated response.

-- `show_parents`

-    *No Value Required -Just Add the Query.* If you add this, then resource records will be returned, showing as much information about the resources as possible (in GET method), and they will also list any "parent" records that have the given record as a "child."
-It should be noted that specifying this can add considerable overhead to the call; slowing it down significantly.
-It's really designed for "focused" resource information.

 **Locality Radius Searches**
 All three of these must be used together.
 If you specify them, then any place resources that have a long/lat that falls within the radius will be returned.
 Resources without long/lat will not be returned.